Sports Coach Logo Sports Coach Training Principles Fitness Components

 Paul Robinson considers the effect on our health of passive smoking and how we might mitigate it.

-The process of inhaling any form of tobacco smoke is detrimental to one's health, no matter if it is through direct intent or as a second-hand by-product.
-Still, the first case indicates a voluntary choice of an individual, whereas the second may come as a result of sharing any closed space with a stranger.
+The process of inhaling any form of tobacco smoke is detrimental to one's health, no matter if it is through direct intent or as a secondhand by-product.
+Still, the first case indicates a voluntary choice of an individual, whereas the second may result from sharing any closed space with a stranger.

 The Health Effects of Passive Smoking

-Passive, or second-hand smoke as it is known, is the smoke that comes out of the cigar while burning, as well as the one that is breathed out of the smoker in your vicinity.
+Passive, or second-hand smoke as it is known, is the smoke that comes out of the cigar while burning, as well as the smoke breathed out of the smoker in your vicinity.
 While there is still some room for doubt, scientific data strongly claim that inhaling this form of smoke is even more damaging than smoking a cigar, cigarette, or even pipe.

-People interested in any form of fitness or personal health improvement are less likely to adopt this habit, but such personal choices are up to each one individually.
-Now, when it affects the surrounding environment in damaging ways, it might be helpful to be informed about it and possibly develop an approach to mitigate it.
+People interested in fitness or personal health improvement are less likely to adopt this habit, but personal choices are up to each individual.
+When it negatively affects the surrounding environment, it is helpful to be informed about it and develop an approach to mitigate it.

 Second-hand smoke contains about 7000 chemicals, over 50 of which are cancer-related.
-What is more, such smoke can retain itself in a specific room even after you can no longer see or smell it.
+Moreover, such smoke can remain in a specific room even after you can no longer see or smell it.

-In such cases, the lungs are the most vulnerable organs, and people with chronic respiratory problems such as asthma could note the significant rise in symptoms.
+In such cases, the lungs are the most vulnerable organs, and people with chronic respiratory problems such as asthma may notice a significant rise in symptoms.

 Coronary diseases can also be caused by passive smoke and many health effects on the person's outward appearance – skin glow, hair and clothes smell, and much more.